 FRS 436 Critical Incident Stress Management for Emergency Services

-Introduces the student to the multi-faceted area of interpersonal relations.
-Areas include crisis intervention, critical incident stress, post traumatic stress disorder, conflict resolution and professional relationships.
+This course introduces the student to the multi-faceted area of interpersonal relations and mental health crisis management for emergency services personnel.
+Topics under crisis intervention, critical incident stress, post-traumatic stress disorder, conflict resolution, and professional relationships.

 FRS 465 Community Risk Reduction for Emergency Services

 This course provides a theoretical framework for the understanding of the ethical, sociological, organizational, political, and legal components of community risk reduction and a methodology for the development of a comprehensive community risk reduction plan.
 Prerequisite: FRS 365.
 Three lecture hours per week.